DETROIT (AP) — The speedometer on the Toyota Yaris says the tiny car can go 140 miles per hour.

 Also, some mainstream cars have some souped-up cousins that go faster and need higher speedometer numbers.
 A Chevy Malibu with a 2-liter turbocharged engine, for instance, can go 155 mph, far higher than the mainstream version.
 The little Toyota Yaris gets its speedometer from another Toyota model that's sold in other countries.
 "It's not that each speedometer is designed for that specific vehicle," said Greg Thome, a company spokesman.

-The speedometer designs also reflect research that found most people like the needle to hit highway speeds at the top of the speedometer's circle, said Yazaki's Baltaji.
+Lastly, research has found that most people like the needle to hit highway speeds at the top of the speedometer's circle, said Yazaki's Baltaji.
 So the common freeway cruising speed of 70 to 80 mph is right in the middle on a 160 mph speedometer, he said.

 The rising speedometer numbers aren't surprising to Joan Claybrook, the top federal auto safety regulator under President Jimmy Carter.
 She's been fighting the escalation for years and says it encourages drivers — especially younger ones — to drive too fast.
 During her tenure, she briefly got speedometer numbers lowered.